dtcenter/METplotpy/metplotpy/plots/roc_diagram/README.rst

 There is one sample data file (plot_20200507_074426.data) and one sample custom config file, custom_performance_diagram.yaml that are available in the directory where the performance_diagram.py file resides.

+**To generate a plot using only the default settings defined in the METplotpy/metplotpy/plots/config/roc_diagram_defaults.yaml configuration file:**

+From the command line, run:

+*python performance_diagram.py ./minimal_roc_diagram.yaml*

 From the command line, run: